 1. What are UBOs?

 The acronym UBOs stands for ultimate beneficial owners; the persons who ultimately benefit from, or have an interest in a business or organisation.
-Examples are persons who own more than 25% of the shares in a private limited company (bv), or who have a substantial interest of over 25% in a commercial or public partnership (vof or maatschap).
+Examples are persons who own more than 25% of the shares in a private limited company (bv), or who have a substantial interest of over 25% in a general or professional partnership (vof or maatschap).

 Do you want to know who your organisation's UBOs are?
 Your organisation is responsible for determining this.
 The Netherlands Chamber of Commerce KVK does not give advice on how to decide.
-We can give you information how to determine the UBOs in your organisation (in Dutch):
+We do give you information on how to determine the UBOs in your organisation:

 2. Do I have to register UBOs?

-Organisations with the following legal forms are required to register UBOs:
+Organisations with the following legal structures are required to register UBOs

 - private and public limited companies (bvs and nvs) that do not operate on the stock exchange